 The course is open to International students, who are able to study at SAMS-UHI under a "Short Term" study visa, which allows students to study for a period of 6 months in the UK before moving to the University of Crete.

 Months of entry

-This European Joint Master Degree in Aquaculture, Environment and Society (ACES) offers specialised training to deliver highly skilled graduates capable of addressing the challenge of food provision for a growing world population.
+This Erasmus Mundus Joint Master Degree in Aquaculture, Environment and Society (EMJMD, ACES) offers specialised training to deliver highly skilled graduates capable of addressing the challenge of food provision for a growing world population.

 Food security is of global importance and, in the face of declining resources, aquaculture will have an increasingly demand for people with in-depth knowledge and practical expertise to enable this major industry to produce nutritious, high-quality and affordable foods.
 Graduates will be capable of addressing these challenges and will have exciting international career opportunities.

 The sustainable development of the aquaculture industry in Europe has become essential for improving the competitiveness of this sector internationally.
 There are many major scientific, technological and social obstacles, however to overcome.